Sliding Window Algorithm Code Template

 };

-The solution code for this problem is almost identical to the minimum window substring problem, with just a few changes:
+The code for this problem is almost the same as the code for the minimum window substring.
+You only need to change a few things:

 left